Criticism of the Food and Drug Administration: Recombinant bovine growth hormone (rBGH) in dairy

+Antibiotic use in livestock

 The FDA has also been criticised for permitting the routine use of antibiotics in healthy domestic animals to promote their growth, a practice which allegedly contributes to the evolution of antibiotic-resistant strains of bacteria.
 The FDA has taken recent steps to limit the use of antibiotics in farm animals.
 In September 2005, the FDA withdrew approval for the use of the fluoroquinolone antibiotic enrofloxacin (trade name Baytril) in poultry, out of concern that this practice could promote bacterial resistance to important human antibiotics such as ciprofloxacin.

+Coal tar-derived food dyes

 The FDA has received criticism for its approval of certain coal tar derived food dyes such as FDC yellow 5 and 6, which are banned in most European countries.
 On September 6, 2007, the British Food Standards Agency revised advice on certain artificial food additives, including tartrazine.

 Professor Jim Stevenson from Southampton University and author of the report said: "This has been a major study investigating an important area of research.
 The results suggest that consumption of certain mixtures of artificial food colours and sodium benzoate preservative are associated with increases in hyperactive behaviour in children.

 The following additives were tested in the research: